Button Text

 min

-• Issued less than 10 years before the date you enter the country (check the ‘date of issue’)
+• Issued less than 10 years before the date of entry.

-• Valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)
+• Valid for at least 3 months beyond the day you plan to leave Malta.

 Cultural Etiquette